 The first weeks of John’s retirement were horrendous.
 All of Mary’s fears and trepidation came true.
 He didn’t help around the house nor did he share any daily duties.
 John spent his time sleeping, watching TV, and playing golf with his buddies.
 She couldn’t take it anymore and finally told him that she wanted a divorce.

 Gray divorce refers to the increasing divorce rate for older couples in long-lasting marriages.
 The most common reason cited is that the couple “grew apart”.
 We are being sold a bill of goods that divorce is the path to happiness which is completely false.
-It is almost like consumerism that has trained us to throw away the old in favor of something new.
+It is almost like consumerism has trained us to throw away the old in favor of something new.

 Over the course of the past thirty or so years, each of us has grown and changed.
 None of us are the same person we were when we were twenty-something and newly married.
 In happy successful marriages, the couple grew together as they dealt with life’s many challenges.
 This required lots of open communication, understanding, compromise, and commitment to each other.
 Undoubtedly there were rocky periods, yet they forged ahead strengthening their relationship.
 By the way, I seriously doubt any of them are reading this.